enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 Furthermore, we determined that missing data was not an issue, as it occurred in low frequency and was not patterned in nature.
-The final dataset used in the analysis contains unique information for each castaway for each season, including the following key variables: season, gender, age, POC status, days survived, and personality type.
+The final dataset used in the analysis contains unique information for each castaway for each season, including the following key variables:

--   `season`: season number
+-   `version_season`: version and season number
--   `age` : age, in years
+-   `full_name`: contestant full name
--   `gender`: 2 levels: Female, Male.
+-   `age_during_show` : age, in years
--   `POC` : POC indicator, if known.
+-   `poc` : POC indicator, if known.
 Else, marked as White.
--   `days survived`:
+-   `gender`: 2 levels: Female, Male.
 -   `personality_type_binary` : Extracted from the Myer-Briggs
     personality type of the castaway.
 2 levels: Extrovert, Introvert.
 -   `days_survived`: Number of days survived in the show until elimination
 -   `region`: region in the U.S. where the contestant is from.
 We created this variable based on the `state` variable available in the dataset.
 4 levels: West, Midwest, Northeast, South.
-Binary variables for each of the 4 regions have also been created for analyses.
+Indicator variables for each of the 4 regions have also been created for analyses.

 As a supplemental analysis, we also used the `confessionals` data from the same `survivoR` package to visualize the number of confessionals